Custom operational software

 Manual work

-Quotes, stock, orders, calculations or reports depend on files that are hard for the team to control.
+Quotes, stock, orders, calculations or reports depend on files that are difficult to control, share or support.

 Workflow